opengovsg/formsg-on-fly/README.md

 - etc.

 **What Makes This Reusable:**
-- Just commands are infrastructure-agnostic
+- Dev workflow is infrastructure-agnostic
 - `replacements/` directory works for any codebase structure
 - CI optimization applies universally
-- Could be templated as `create-overlay-deployment` CLI
+- Could be templated, maybe...?

 ## Quick Start